ba-st/Willow/docs/tutorial/Components.md

 load other projects on the ecosystem you can get access to Bootstrap, Semantic UI & JQuery UI suppliers.

-The supplier provides access to the components in a well defined API to ease the transition between one front-end framework and another.
+The supplier provides access to the components in a well-defined API to ease the transition between one front-end framework and another.
 All the interactive components created by the supplier support `#on`, to access the interaction affordances (`#on trigger` for the default interaction).
 You can access the